wawhal/intercom-bot/README.md

 $ git push hasura master
 ```

 - Your intercom bot has been deployed.
-Whenever someone from your team replies to a lead within 200 seconds, he will be applauded :)
+Whenever someone from your team replies to a lead within 200 seconds, they will be applauded :)